Mihir-Achyuta/DSAPlayground/README.md

 # Trie Challenge

-This is the take home challenge for Slingshot's Fellowship Program
+- This is the take home challenge for Slingshot's Fellowship Program

 # Table of Contents

-The project is split into 2 parts :
+- The project is split into 2 parts :

-1. The Trie Client CLI
+1. - The Trie Client CLI
-2. The Trie Server
+2. - The Trie Server

 # CLI Installation

+**Notice: The server was hosted on a [Heroku](https://www.heroku.com) Free Dyno so it will take about 15 seconds to run the first command as the dyno has to [spin/wake up](https://devcenter.heroku.com/articles/free-dyno-hours).
+All other resultant commands will not have a delay like this.**

-The CLI was built with Node + Express and called API Requests with Axios
+- The CLI was built with [Node](http://www.node.com/) +[Express](https://expressjs.com/) and called RESTful API Requests with [Axios](https://www.npmjs.com/package/axios).

+- It was distributed through [npm](https://www.npmjs.com/package/triecli) for users to download via the install command

-Use the package manager [npm](https://www.npmjs.com/package/triecli) to install the Trie CLI Globally.
+- Use the package manager [npm](https://www.npmjs.com/package/triecli) to install the Trie CLI Globally.

 ```bash
 npm i -g triecli